jdlaurence/dynamicEndocastByBone/instructions.md

 ## dynamicEndocastByBone function details

 `dynamicEndocastByBone` supports both GUI and command line initialization.
-For GUI-based interaction, simply run this in the console:
+For GUI-based interaction, simply run this in the MATLAB console:
 ```matlab
 dynamicEndocastByBone
 ```